Dynamic read & write optimization with TurtleKV

-SplinterDB adopts the strategy of selecting a single tuning point which attempts to offer excellent read and write efficiency by structuring per-node buffer data pages as a single-level, size-tiered LSM-tree-like structure, where each sorted run (or \textit {branch}) is stored as a statically built B$^+$-tree.
-Quotient Maplets, a variant of Quotient Filters, are used in this design to route point queries to the branches/tiers which may contain a given key.
+SplinterDB largely adopts the strategy of selecting a single tuning point which attempts to offer excellent read and write efficiency by structuring per-node buffer data pages as a single-level, size-tiered LSM-tree-like structure, where each sorted run (or \textit {branch}) is stored as a statically built B$^+$-tree.
+Quotient Maplets, a variant of Quotient Filters \cite{pandeyVectorQuotientFilters2021a}, are used in this design to route point queries to the branches/tiers which may contain a given key.
 SplinterDB's STB$^\epsilon$-trees have configurable branching factor, which is tied to the number of tiers per level $T$.
 Quotient filter bit rate may also be tuned, and thus STB$^\epsilon$-trees theoretically support a degree of write-memory tuning via filter arbitrage.

 When we attempt to measure the effectiveness of these tuning parameters in practice, we observe minimal effects from varying fanout, filter size, and memtable size in SplinterDB.
 In fact the only parameter we observe to have a significant effect on end-to-end performance and I/O amplification is cache size, as shown in Figure \ref{figure:splinterdb:wmcache}.
 We increased the data set size to 500M$\times$128B for this test to show more of the tuning range, since at N=100M WAF was nearly optimal ($\approx{1}$), even at small cache size.
 SplinterDB's size-tiered lazy compaction policy achieves very low write amplification at small cache sizes, and for the most part average insert latency tracks with WAF.
 However, we find SplinterDB's dynamic range of WM tuning to be limited, RM and WM cannot be independently targeted, and the task-parallel ($\S$\ref{section:design:parallelstrategy}) compaction strategy tends to generate a high variance in insert latencies.